 The timing is also important.
 While cutting back your perennials and grasses too early can impact their ability to thrive, waiting too late into the spring can be problematic, too.
 That’s because your new spring growth will attempt to push through the dead material, possibly leaving you with a tangled mess.

 The last thing you want is for your beautiful spring landscape to be taken over by weeds.
 Weeds are not only an eyesore in your plant beds but they can crowd out your desirable plant growth.
-That’s why weeding is such an important part of your landscape maintenance checklist.
+That’s why weeding is such an important part of your spring landscape maintenance checklist.

 But truly getting weeds under control without spending all of your extra time hand-pulling them, requires preventative weed control measures.
 This means the use of both pre- and post-emergent applications that will help keep the weeds at bay.
 Of course, some weeds are particularly challenging to control and may require a customized plan of action.
 If you’re not seeing a lot of success with controlling weeds, you may need a more targeted approach.